Mother of Georgia shooting suspect called school to warn of emergency, aunt says

 Family evicted in 2022

 An eviction upended the Grays' family in summer 2022.
-On July 25 of that year, a sheriff's deputy was dispatched to the rental home on a suburban cul-de-sac where Colin Gray, his wife, the teen and his two younger siblings lived.
+On July 25 of that year, a sheriff’s deputy was dispatched to the rental home on a suburban cul-de-sac where Colin Gray, his wife, Colt and the boy’s two younger siblings lived.
 A moving crew was piling their belongings in the yard.

 The Jackson County deputy said in a report that the movers found guns and hunting bows in a closet in the master bedroom.
-They turned the weapons and ammunition over to the deputy for safekeeping, rather than leave them outside with the family's other possessions.
+They turned the weapons and ammunition over to the deputy for safekeeping, rather than leave them outside with the family's other possessions outside.

 The deputy wrote that he left copies of receipt forms for the weapons on the front door so that Gray could pick them up later at the sheriff's office.
 The reason for eviction is not mentioned in the report.
 Colin Gray told the investigator in 2023 that he had paid his rent.

 It was following the eviction, he said, that his wife left him, taking the two younger siblings with her.
-The boy "struggled at first with the separation and all," said the father, who worked a construction job.
+Colt Gray “struggled at first with the separation and all,” said the father, who worked a construction job.

 "I’m the sole provider, doing high rises downtown,” he told the investigator.
 Two days later, there was a follow-up interview with Colin Gray while he was at work.
 He said by phone: “I’m hanging off the top of a building. ...
 I’ve got a big crane lift going, so it’s kind of noisy up here.”